DavidSpickett/BadgerKernel/README.md

 ```
 sudo apt-get install qemu-system-arm
 ```
-Version 2.1 is used in CI but anything newer than that should be fine too.

-See the [CI config](azure/azure-job.yml) for the currently tested versions of all of the tools.
+See the [CI config](.github/workflows/build_and_test.yml) for the currently tested versions of all of the tools.

 Then configure and build according to which toolchain you installed:
 ```